High school diplomas vs. GEDs: Do employers care?

 How can a GED impact your career?

-Brett Yardley, a marketing and communications specialist for MAU Workforce Solutions, has helped recruit many job seekers, including many who have GEDs.
+Brett Yardley, a marketing and communications specialist for MAU Workforce Solutions, has helped recruit many job seekers, many who have GEDs.
 In his experience, many employers focus on whether or not you made the effort to complete your education at all.

 "The biggest difference is degree -- GED or high school diploma -- versus no degree," Yardley explains.
 Employers want to know they're hiring someone who can complete a goal they've set for themselves.
 "In our experience with trade skills and labor positions, GEDs are typically considered an equivalent of a high school diploma and rarely have any impact on job seekers.
 Years of relevant experience or technical skills usually become the deciding factor.
 Proof of the degree is all that's required.
 It's when a job seeker doesn't have a GED or a high school diploma that employers move on to the next applicant."